rshlyakh/ProjectiveGeometry/README.md

 **Axiom 4:** Every line contains at least three points.

+A _projective 3-space_ is a list of points, together with a list of lines and a list of planes that satisfy the following six axioms:

+**Axiom 1:** Given two distinct points _P_ and _Q_, there exists a unique line containing _P_ and _Q_.

+**Axiom 2:** Three non-collinear points _P, Q, R_ lie on a unique plane.

+**Axiom 3:** A line meets a plane in at least one point.

+**Axiom 4:** Two planes have at least a line in common.

+**Axiom 5:** There exist four noncoplanar points, no three of which are collinear.

 ## Details & Usage

 In this development, the axioms of affine and projective planes are first stated formally.
 Then, for each axiom, a function is written that takes in a `PointsAndLines` structure (or `PointsLinesPlanes`, for projective 3-space) and _computes_ whether or not the axiom holds for this structure.
 Equivalence is then proved between the abstract definitions of the axioms and the computable functions that check their validity.
 That is, we prove that for any `PointsAndLines` or `PointsLinesPlanes` structure, a given axiom holds if and only if the corresponding computable function outputs "true" on this structure.

-To use this program, the user should define an instance of the `PointsAndLines` structure, which consists of Points (a list), Lines (a list of lists), and a proof that all inputted points and lines are distinct.
+To use this program, the user should do the following:

+1. For affine and projective planes, define an instance of the `PointsAndLines` structure, which consists of Points (a list), Lines (a list of lists), and a proof that all inputted points and lines are distinct.
 This latter proof can (generally) be written in one step via `by simp +decide` (provied that the recursion depth for `decide` is set high enough).
 To check that this instance is an affine plane, use `#eval check_affine_plane [your instance]`.
 Similarly, to check that this instance is a projective plane, use `#eval check_projective_plane [your instance]`.

+2. For projective 3-spaces, define an instance of the `PointsLinesPlanes` structure, which consists of Points and Lines (as above), Planes (a list of lists), a proof that all inputted points and lines are distinct, and a separate proof that all planes are distinct.
+Again, these proofs can be done in a single line using `by simp + decide`.
+For checking, use `#eval check_check_IsProjective3Space [your instance]`.

-Affine planes and projective planes can also be instantiated in the respective `AffinePlane` and `ProjectivePlane` structures; the proof that the axioms hold can (generally) be written in one step via `by simp +decide`, provided that the recursion depth for `decide` is set high enough.
+Affine planes, projective planes, and projective 3-spaces can also be instantiated in the respective `AffinePlane`, `ProjectivePlane`, and `Projective3Space` structures; the proof that the axioms hold can (generally) be written in one step via `by simp +decide`, provided that the recursion depth for `decide` is set high enough.

 ## Examples: